 sudo apt-get install keepass2 -y

-Once the installation is done, in Linux Mint we will find KeePass at the menu, in the Accessories section.
+Once we finish with the installation, we will find KeePass at the Mint menu, in the Accessories section.

 In Ubuntu, we just need to search for it on the Dash.

 How to change language in KeePass for Linux